Electronic Health Record Incentive Program

 The Meaningful Use process with S.C.
 DHEC is a 3 step process.

-Follow the links below to obtain additional guidance, messaging specifications, and contact information specific to each public health meaningful use objective
+Step 1: Obtain additional guidance, messaging specifications, and contact information specific to each public health meaningful use objective

-Coordinate with SCDHEC to schedule implementation and testing.
+Step 3: Coordinate with SCDHEC to schedule implementation and testing.
 S.C.
 DHEC will issue an official certificate of test completion to acknowledge success in meeting the MU public health objectives.

 For cancer registry data reporting you may contact: firstname.lastname@example.org or call (803) 898-8000.